llm-bible/llm-bible.github.io/_publications/sun2024building.markdown

 ---
 layout: publication
-title: "Building Better AI Agents: A Provocation On The Utilisation Of Persona In Llm-based Conversational Agents"
+title: Building Better AI Agents: A Provocation On The Utilisation Of Persona In Llm-based Conversational Agents
 authors: Sun Guangzhi, Zhan Xiao, Such Jose
 conference: "Arxiv"
 year: 2024